-The total pension liability as of June 30, 2023, was determined by an actuarial valuation date of June 30, 2022, using the following actuarial assumptions, applied to all periods included in the measurement.
+The total pension liability as of the June 30, 2023 measurement date, was determined by an actuarial valuation date of June 30, 2023, using the following actuarial assumptions, applied to all periods included in the measurement.
 Among those assumptions were the following:

-- Investment Return (net of admin expense): 7.30% - General Wage Growth (includes inflation at 2.75%): 3.50% - Merit Increases: 0% to 4.8% - Postretirement Benefit Increases: - Guaranteed Annual Benefit Adjustment (GABA) - Hired on or after July 1, 1997, or those electing GABA, and has been retired for at least 12 months, the member's benefit increases by 3% each January - Minimum Benefit Adjustment (non-GABA) - Hired before July 1, 1997 and member did not elect GABA the minimum benefit adjustment is provided equal to 50% of the current base compensation of a newly confirmed active firefighter of the employer that last employed the member as a firefighter - Mortality assumptions based on PUB-2010 general amounts weighted tables, projected generationally using MP-2021.
+- Investment Return (net of admin expense): 7.30% - General Wage Growth (includes inflation at 2.75%): 3.50% - Merit Increases: 1% to 6.4% - Postretirement Benefit Increases: - Guaranteed Annual Benefit Adjustment (GABA) - Hired on or after July 1, 1997, or those electing GABA, and has been retired for at least 12 months, the member's benefit increases by 3% each January - Minimum Benefit Adjustment (non-GABA) - Hired before July 1, 1997 and member did not elect GABA the minimum benefit adjustment is provided equal to 50% of the current base compensation of a newly confirmed active firefighter of the employer that last employed the member as a firefighter - Mortality assumptions based on PUB-2010 general amounts weighted tables, projected generationally using MP-2021.

-The actuarial assumptions and methods utilized in the June 30, 2022 valuation were developed in the five-year experience study for the period ending 2021.
+The actuarial assumptions and methods utilized in the June 30, 2023 valuation were developed in the five-year experience study for the period ending 2021.
+However, the current long-term rate of return is based on analysis in the experience study, without consideration for the administrative expense analysis shown in the experience study.